smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 ## Semi and Anti Joins
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

 Semi-joins and anti-joins are two closely related join methods.
-The semi-join and anti-join are types of joins between two tables where rows from the outer query are returned based on the presence or absence of a matching row in the joined table.
+Semi-joins and anti-joins are types of joins between two tables where rows from the outer query are returned based on the presence or absence of a matching row in the joined table.

 Anti-joins use the `NOT IN` or `NOT EXISTS` operators.
 Semi-joins use the `IN` or `EXISTS` operators.